CSCfi/csc-user-guide/docs/data/Allas/using_allas/rclone.md

      4327 mydata/setC/file6.txt

 ```
-In the examples above Allas has been used as the destinntion that is changed.
-Howerver the command can be used in the other direction too.
+In the examples above Allas has been used as the destination that is changed.
+However the command can be used in the other direction too.
 Command:

 ```text
 rclone sync mydata allas:2000620-raw-data/mydata mydata
 ```
 Will bring the uploaded data back from Allas to _mydata_ directory.
-Note however that if you have added new data to _mydata_ after you have synchrozied the directory with Allas, this data will be erased.
+Note however that if you have added new data to _mydata_ after you have synchronizied the directory with Allas, this data will be erased.